Terms of Service

 12.6 Refund Mechanics

 Refunds are processed to the original Payment Method.
-Refund timing depends on your card issuer (typically 5-10 business days).
-Refunds return the full amount charged to the Client's card.
+Refund timing depends on the payment method, bank, and payment-provider rules.
+Refunds return the full amount collected from the Client for the refunded payment.

 If a payment is already under an active issuer dispute, refunds may be unavailable outside that dispute process until the dispute is resolved.